-Prop 47 in Los Angeles
+Prop 47 Attorney in Los Angeles

-The passage of proposition 47 has brought many questions to people trapped behind felony charges.
+The passage of Proposition 47 has brought many questions to people trapped behind felony charges.
 There are a lot of questions that have been raised.

-What is Proposition 47.
 The new law allows a number of felony charges to be eligible for reduction to misdemeanors.
 A reduction to a misdemeanor reduces the maximum jail time allowable for cases to be reduced from approximately 3 years in state prison to 6 months to a year in the county jail.

 Here are the basics of the law change so that you can determine if this is something that applies to you or your loved one.